 Douglas Hegley is Chief Digital Officer.
 During more than 20 years in the museum technology field he has helped create collaborative technology environments, set the vision and strategy for technology and digital media, and sought to deeply engage audiences with great stories delivered digitally.

-Michele Nichols is Chief of Staff.
-She serves as the primary support person regarding leadership team initiatives in service of institutional priorities, manages key planning and implementation processes for the director, and oversees board relations for the museum.
-She has been at Mia since 1995, and has worked in museum administration for over 25 years.
+Michelle Klein is Chief of Staff and serves as the primary support person regarding leadership team initiatives in service of institutional priorities, managing key planning and implementation processes for the Director, and oversees Board relations for the museum.
+She has been at Mia since 2016 and in the non-profit arts sector for over three decades.

 Kristin Prestegaard is Chief Engagement Officer.
 She oversees the Audience Engagement division, including marketing, public relations, design and editorial, and visitor experience.
 She plays a lead role in strategizing audience engagement initiatives, and has worked in the marketing field for over 15 years.